Actively Recruiting

 • Body weight over 200 kg

-• Known allergy or hypersensitivity to pirfenidone
+• Known allergy to pirfenidone

-• Elevated bilirubin above normal
+• Bilirubin above normal limit

-• Moderate to severe heart failure or coronary heart disease (NYHA Class III/IV)
+• Moderate to severe heart failure or coronary heart disease (NYHA class III/IV)

 • Use of home oxygen or mechanical ventilation